sbn-psi/dmsp/LDDTesting/LDDTestingTechniques.md

   * The biggest problem with too many tests is that they need to be maintained
   * Maintenance can be necessary when either your dictionary changes, or when the dependencies change (IM changes, upstream dictionaries, etc)
   * A test should have its own job -- it shouldn't just functionally duplicate another test

-## Exercise every class

-* At minimum, at least one passing test should use each public class
-* At least one passing test should use each class
+    * More simply, keeping the same structure, but switching between valid values is not a high-value activity.

+## Testing classes

+* You could write many tests to use each combination of classes, but this is not necessarily valuable.
+* It *is* more valuable to test the minimal description that you can include in each public class.
 * It is better to write tests specifically for this, so that other tests still have only one job.
-* Write as many test files as necessary to achieve this.

-## Exercise every Schematron rule
+## Exercising Schematron rules

-* At least one invalid label test should fail each Schematron rule.
+* An invalid label test could fail on Schematron rules.
-* At least one valid label test should pass each Schematron rule
-* At least one valid label test should not trigger the Schematron rule, if possible.
+* Valid label tests could pass on Schematron rule, or not trigger the rule at all
-* Exercising the schematron rules is especially important, since Schematron rules can be prevented from triggering if incorrectly written.
+* Exercising schematron rules is valuable, since they represent exceptions to the exisitng system.

 ## Demonstration - Nuclear Spectroscopy Dictionary Tests